 Millenium NonaPad Review and Test

-In early March 2022 Thomann’s e-drum brand Millenium released a ‘new’ sampling pad called the NonaPad (Get yours here!*).
+In early March 2022 Thomann’s e-drum brand Millenium released a ‘new’ sampling pad called the NonaPad (Get yours here!) *affialiate link*.
 I checked out the info provided about it and decided to buy one to test it out and make a NonaPad review.
-A day after that Vince, an AbletonDrummer colleague and one of my supporters via my PATREON decided to pay for it.
+Surprisingly a day after that Vince, an AbletonDrummer colleague and one of my supporters via my PATREON decided to pay for it.
 (THX again, Vince!)

-Different companies released this drum multi pad before.
+Indeed different companies released this drum multi pad before.
 Some of them are the same and some of them are close to the same.
-So this is as well an Avatar PD705 review, dbdrums Npad review, Gear4Music DD90 DigiPad review, Ddrums Nio Percussion Pad review.
+Therefor this is as well an Avatar PD705 review, dbdrums Npad review, Gear4Music DD90 DigiPad review, Ddrums Nio Percussion Pad review.

 Doing the NonaPad review was a little challenging.
 There are many different use cases and angles on what people might want from this drum pad.
 I decided to do a video review on Youtube and providing an FAQ section and a link section here.
 Millenium will release updates on the NonaPad manual, firmware and software.
 I will try to put new info up here and might even make a second NonaPad Review.